AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-create-vignette-publish-format.md

 ---
 description: Creates a new publish format for a vignette.
-seo-description: Creates a new publish format for a vignette.
-seo-title: createVignettePublishFormat

 solution: Experience Manager
 title: createVignettePublishFormat
-uuid: 834ebe6a-e105-4075-8004-172237980933

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---